AtlasVIM/MangaRanker/README.md

 You can download and upload a JSON file with your entries, this serves as a backup in case you browser's local storage is emptied.

 ## Issues & Improvements to be made
-It could be a bit more performant, but it runs well enough.
-Still need to better the styling a little bit.
+It could be a bit more performant, but it runs well enough. \n Still need to better the styling a little bit.
 File uploading has very basic validation.